Trucking Accident Liability

-Fort Worth trucking accident lawyer Bill Berenson at Berenson Injury Law has handled car and truck accident recovery cases exclusively for more than 37 years.
+Fort Worth trucking accident lawyer Bill Berenson at Berenson Injury Law has handled car and truck accident recovery cases exclusively for almost 40 years.
 This level of focus has allowed our firm to refine our investigation and trial preparation process to hold the negligent parties liable for damages.
 We have the resources and the knowledge to go toe-to-toe with large transportation corporations whose actions put your safety on the line.Collecting Evidence of Corporate Liability

 The aftermath of a tractor-trailer crash is a chaotic scene.
 Rescue workers try to save lives and police direct traffic away from the crash site as investigators determine what happened.
 Amidst the confusion, the trucking corporation usually sends its own team to mitigate damages and deflect responsibility.
 Trucking companies commonly push the blame onto their drivers or onto the injured occupants of the passenger vehicles.

-Serving people in Fort Worth and beyond, trucking accident lawyer Bill Berenson has regularly encountered this scenario over the past three and a half decades.
+Serving people in Fort Worth and beyond, trucking accident lawyer Bill Berenson has regularly encountered this scenario during his nearly four-decades career.
 He takes decisive, effective steps to prove corporate liability and recover damages.

-We perform our own thorough investigation of the crash site.
-We interview witnesses.
-We inspect the tractor-trailer for clues.
-We analyze black box data.
-We consult with some of the most knowledgeable experts in the trucking industry.
+We perform our own thorough investigation of the crash site, including road conditions, debris scatter, skid marks and positions of the vehicles.
+We interview witnesses while their memories are still fresh.
+We inspect the tractor-trailer for clues, typically petitioning the court for an emergency injunction to prevent the corporation from dismantling or “repairing” the truck and consequently destroying crucial evidence.
+We analyze black box data to reconstruct the driver’s behavior and the truck’s condition in the moments before impact.
+We also consult with some of the most knowledgeable experts in the trucking industry who create a comprehensive report and can testify on your behalf.
 Our exhaustive preparations help us get to the bottom of what happened and who is liable.Liability of the Trucking Company

 - Vicarious liability